openziti-test-kitchen/kubeztl/README.md

 ### Modifying KUBECONFIG

 The `kubeztl` command has also been modified to allow you to add the service name and config file directly into the file itself.
 This is convenient since you will not need to supply the ziti identity file, nor will you need to specify which service to use.
-Modifying the file is straight-forward.
-Open the config file, find the context listed under the contexts root and add two rows as shown here.
+Modifying the file is straightforward.
+Open the config file, find the context listed under the contexts root, and add two rows as shown here.

 ```bash
 contexts